 At the previous April meeting, JVET-R0351 indicated that several coding tools do not work well in case of a high bit-depth coding.
 BDOF is one of them.
 In this contribution, a bug fix of specification and software for BDOF when the bit-depth is greater than 12-bit is proposed.
 As experimental results show, the performance has been improved when InternalBitDepth is equal to 14.
-This proposal does not change the specification when the bit-depth is from 8-bit to 12-bit.
+This proposal does not change the specification when the bit-depth is from 8-bit to 12-bit and keep the internal bit precision of BDOF even if the bit-depth is greater than 12-bit.

 Problem Statement